Managing delegated mailboxes via API

 where

-{OAUTH-TOKEN} is the OAuth token you got at Step 1 of the "Preparing to work with delegated mailboxes" instruction.
+{OAUTH-TOKEN} is the OAuth token you obtained in Step 1 of the "Prepare to work with the API" guide.

-roles.json is the file with the request body created at Step 1 of this instruction.
+roles.json is the file with the request body created in Step 1 of this guide.

-{ORGANIZATION} is the ID of the organization you got at Step 2.1 of the "Preparing to work with delegated mailboxes" instruction.
+{ORGANIZATION} is the ID of the organization you obtained in Step 2.1 of the "Prepare to work with the API" guide.

-{OWNER} is the mailbox owner ID you got at Step 2.2 of the "Preparing to work with delegated mailboxes" instruction.
+{OWNER} is the mailbox owner ID you obtained in Step 2.2 of the "Prepare to work with the API" guide.

-{EMPLOYEE WITH ACCESS} is the ID of the employee who needs to be granted access to the mailbox.
-You got it at Step 2.2 of the "Preparing to work with delegated mailboxes" instruction.
+{EMPLOYEE WITH ACCESS} is the ID of the employee who requires access to the mailbox.
+You obtained it in Step 2.2 of the "Prepare to work with the API" guide.

-{NOTIFICATION DELIVERY PARAMETER} is the parameter that determines who needs to receive a notification email about changes in mailbox access rights.
+{NOTIFICATION DELIVERY PARAMETER} is the parameter that determines who receives a notification email about changes to mailbox access.
 Possible values: all, delegates, none.
 For the descriptions of the parameter values, see Notifications.

 3. Analyze the response you get: if the request is successful, you'll get the 200 OK status code with the ID of the task for changing permissions.
 Save the ID you obtained.